Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Verizon’s 5G, on the other hand, lags a little behind the rest of the major carriers.
 But between you and me, you might not actually need 5G.
 In fact, you probably won’t even feel that much of a difference unless you’re in a city right next to a 5G tower.3

 And the truth is, 5G can be an extra hassle.
-You need a 5G phone, and they don’t come cheap.
-4G should do you just fine.
+If you need a 5G phone, remember that they don’t come cheap.
+If you don’t need a 5G phone, then a 4G phone should do just fine.

 Contracts and Warranty